What is the Homestead Exemption?

 When does a property owner apply for the Homestead Exemption?

-Applications must be submitted to the County Auditor in the county of residence between the first Monday in January and the first Monday in June.
+Applications must be submitted to the County Auditor in the county of residence on or before December 31st.

 How do I show proof of age?